By Teachers, For Teachers

 Introduce students to the basics – what types of questions to ask (or not ask), how to behave during an interview, etc. Then have students research the quarterbacks, the coaches, the halftime entertainment (Madonna) or other people involved in the game.

 For example, Mark Herzlich is a player on the Giants who survived a battle with cancer during college and was told he might never play again.
 Have students write up a fictional interview in which they ask one of these people questions.
 They should include answers that are as accurate as possible based on their research.
+This can also serve as a good football themed reading activity.

 Sports Drinks & Nutrition Lesson